ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 - avoid using the `subprocess` module to execute shell commands with user input, as it can lead to command injection vulnerabilities.
-- if the previous point is not possible, you need to disable the `shell=True` argument in `subprocess.run()` or similar functions, as it allows for shell injection attacks.
+- if the previous point is not possible, you need to avoid passing the `shell=True` argument in `subprocess.run()` or similar functions, as it allows for shell injection attacks.

 By removing the `shell=True` argument, a list is needed to pass the command and its